usnistgov/MediScore/README.txt

       - Validator unit test now toggle-able with identify to hack ImageMagick behavioral discrepancies.
     * MaskScorer:
       - Score reporting and averaging bug fixed.
 Dummy scores were leaking through the csv and HTML.
-  Mar 17, 2017 - MediScore Version 1.1.3:
+  Mar 30, 2017 - MediScore Version 1.1.3:
+    * Validator:
+      - Added checker to see if ImageMagick is installed and in working order.
+If it is not, it will terminate the validator before it can run over the files.
     * MaskScorer:
       - Absolute paths added.
 Path dependency for the mask scorer is no longer required.
-  Mar 21, 2017 - MediScore Version 1.1.4:
-    * MaskScorer:
       - Bug to averaging procedure for splice portion of the mask scorer is fixed.
-  Mar 30, 2017
-    * Validator:
-      - Added checker to see if ImageMagick is installed and in working order.
-If it is not, it will terminate the validator before it can run over the files.
-    * MaskScorer:
       - Bug regarding indexing and averaging for splice portion of the mask scorer is fixed.
     * Provenance:
       - Provenance validator added.
 Formal test cases in progress.